The Egregious Guide to Classic Resto Shaman

 Let’s begin with a solid spec.
 I will provide a visual and link for what is considered the standard PvE Resto specialization.

 Another possibility is to go into the Elemental tree and spend 8 points to pick up Elemental Warding for encounters where elemental resistances (Frost, Fire and Nature) are important.
 This could be particularly useful on fights such as: Vaelastrasz, Viscidus and Sapphiron.
+This is a powerful option all the way from the beginning of MC to the end of Naxx.

 Proper itemization is one of the most vital aspects of WoW.
 Stats beneficial to the Resto Shaman are: MP5, Intellect, Healing Power, Spell Crit, Stamina and Spirit–often in that order.
 We will go into more depth on the respective benefits of these stats in the Stat Priority section below, but for now, the order listed above is a fair guideline to gearing throughout early Classic.
 When gearing up during the initial stages of Classic 5mans, it is important to prioritize mana stats (Int, MP5) over throughput stats (Healing Power, Spell Crit).
 Resto Shaman are sadly not very mana efficient during these early stages of play.